Listeriaa/QuizzKaamelott/README.md

 # 1- Quizz Kaamelott

-This is the 1st of the 20 Javascript projects I plan to code.
+This is a simple project I made to practice Javascript.
 (https://listeriaa.github.io/QuizzKaamelott/)

 ## Who I am

-Currently in a dev web bootcamp since 1 month, I want to continue practicing on Javascript.
+Currently in a dev web bootcamp since 1 month, I wanted to carry on practicing on Javascript even if I'm planning to specialize in back-end.

 ## What I learned

 setTimeOut, modal window, listeners, DOM manipulation...

-##